My rating: 3 of 5 stars

-These modern Europeans think extremity a kind of sham, and so they go on funking our great writers.
+These modern Europeans think extremity is a sham or ruse, so they, too, “funk” our great writers.
 A not totally implausible feminist critique of The Scarlet Letter goes off the rails when, after misjudging the narrator’s wry tone, they bizarrely pronounce Hawthorne’s historical romance “without irony”—irony might as well have been Hawthorne’s middle name!
 Their assault on Moby-Dick is philistinism itself:

 Many novelists have tried to anticipate the critic’s task by writing both narrative and a commentary alongside it pointing out the deeper beauties, profundities, and significances of the narrative.
 Melville alone has supplied the commentary without supplying the narrative.

 This reminds me of those one-star Amazon reviews they’re always compiling at Biblioklept: “Throughout the book, you may read one chapter with some action only to be followed by 5 or 6 chapters of tangents that are not necessary to understand the story.”